Chart Color Schemes

 Employment conditions in Wembley Downs - Churchlands - Woodlands rank among the top 10% of areas assessed nationally

 Wembley Downs - Churchlands - Woodlands has a highly educated workforce with strong representation in professional services.
-The unemployment rate was 1.3% as of June 2025 and there was an estimated employment growth of 4.1% over the past year.
+The unemployment rate was 1.2% as of September 2025.

 Frequently Asked Questions - Employment